Earth and Environmental Sciences Honours Information 2019

-An Honours degree in the School of Earth & Environmental Sciences
+An Honours degree in Earth and Environmental Sciences

 Admission into Honours

-Students must normally achieve a weighted average mark (WAM) of at least 70 for the 24 credit points of 300-level subjects of an Earth and Environmental Sciences major (e.g. physical geography, geology, environmental science) relating to the honours discipline.
+Students must normally achieve a weighted average mark (WAM) of at least 70 for the 24 credit points of 300-level subjects of an Earth and Environmental Sciences major (e.g. physical geography and environmental geosciences, geology, environment) relating to the honours discipline.
 Students must also have satisfied their degree requirements (please check with Head of Students, Science).
 Graduates from other Universities may also apply to undertake Honours at the University of Wollongong providing they meet equivalent requirements to those at the University of Wollongong.

 Deciding on Honours Project Options

 As soon as possible, students should approach academic staff members to discuss possible options for projects.
 It is a good idea to first decide on the general area of research that appeals to you.
-Please find the research area and interests of particular academics within the School at: School Research Page and the individual Academic Staff Page.
+Please find the research area and interests of particular academics at: Earth and Environmental Sciences Research and the individual Academic Staff Page.

 Applying for Honours